-Amotivational Syndrome is a psychological condition.
-An affected individual withdraws and experiences a decreased desire to interact with society.
-Besides these symptoms, the individual experiences lethargy and a diminished ability to think.
-In the past some researchers thought consumption of cannabis could lead to amotivational syndrome.
-Yet, in recent years through studies disproved the connection.
-Current scientific trends agree that marijuana is not linked to amotivational syndrome.
-The amount of studies available on the subject is too few to come to a definite conclusion.
+In the past, researchers thought that taking cannabis could lead to the amotivational syndrome.
+Yet, in recent years this connection disproved through studies.
+Current scientific trends agree that marijuana is not linked to the amotivational syndrome.
+The number of studies available on the subject is not enough to a definite conclusion.
 This post includes the best ways of fighting it.

 Your Endo Cannabinoid System

-Though the evidence is not definite, smoking weed and laziness goes together at least for some individuals.
+Though the evidence is not definite, smoking weed and laziness go together at least for some individuals.
 It is unclear why it affects some and others are not affected.
 Most likely the difference is due to personal body chemistry as well as environmental and genetic factors.
 If you feel like marijuana might be making you lazy, don’t worry, there are a lot of ways to prevent this side effect.
 In all the studies linking marijuana use and lack of motivation, the common denominator is habitual smoking.
-If you smoke weed all day everyday the chances are a lot higher that you are going to be a lazy stoner.
+If you smoke weed all day every day the chances are a lot higher than you are going to be a lazy stoner.

 Take Regular Tolerance Breaks